- Hi, I am Vishal Gada. After years at KPMG and Dhruva, we co-founded Aurtus, a boutique tax advisory firm, in 2020.

 In the audit space, branding plays a huge role.
 However, tax is a value-added service where the client doesn’t need to shout about who’s advising them.

-Yes, for something like due diligence in a major transaction, a Big 4 report may be necessary, but for personalized, high-quality advice, clients often prefer boutique firms.
+Yes, a Big 4 report may be necessary for something like due diligence in a major transaction, but clients often prefer boutique firms for personalized, high-quality advice.

-The key difference is that tax advice doesn’t depend on the size of the firm.
+The key difference is that tax advice doesn’t depend on the firm’s size.

 Clients are now more mature.
 They understand that a small, specialized firm can often provide better advice than a larger organization.
 It’s all about building one-to-one relationships.